textileio/dcrypto/README.md

 > A stream-based encryption library

 This library is a modified version of the [Google Drive client](https://github.com/odeke-em/drive) [`dcrypto`](https://github.com/odeke-em/drive/blob/master/src/dcrypto/dcrypto.go) package.
+The current version uses an AES-256 cipher in CTR mode signed with an HMAC using SHA-512.
+Read more [here](https://github.com/odeke-em/drive/wiki/End-to-End-Encryption).

 ## Table of Contents